updated: May 8th, 2019

 Laboratory of Cellular And Molecular Neuroscience

-CIHR-funded position is immediately available for an enthusiastic graduate student and/or postdoctoral fellow with a keen interest in using electrophysiology and imaging techniques to study ligand-gated ion-channels and their role in neuronal circuit behavior.
-The position and training provided is ideal for an individual interested in pursuing a career in academia and/or the pharmaceutical drug industry.
+Three CIHR-funded positions are available immediately for enthusiastic graduate students/postdoctoral fellows with a keen interest in using electrophysiology and imaging techniques to study ligand-gated ion-channels and their role in neuronal circuit behavior.

 - Dawe et al (2016) Distinct structural pathways coordinate the activation of AMPA receptor-auxiliary subunit complexes.
 Neuron.
 89(6):1264-1276